What we'll cover:

 If you choose to itemize, here are some common deductions that may be relevant to you.
 You can also refer to Schedule A (Form 1040) to see the official list of itemized deductions.

 Mortgage interest deduction.
-Generally, you may deduct the mortgage interest you pay on your main home, where you reside most of the time, or on your second home.
+Generally, you may deduct the mortgage interest you pay on your main home, where you reside most of the time, or on your second home once certain conditions are met.
 Per the IRS, you can deduct home mortgage interest on the first $750,000 ($375,000 if married filing separately) of your mortgage debt.
-However, higher limitations – $1 million (or $500,000 if married filing separately) – apply if you are deducting mortgage interest from a loan taken out before December 16, 2017.
+However, higher limitations—$1 million (or $500,000 if married filing separately)—apply if you are deducting mortgage interest from a loan taken out before December 16, 2017.

 As you plan out your contributions for the year, keep in mind that different types of retirement accounts come with different rules and tax considerations.
 The IRS typically adjusts contribution limits each year for inflation.
-Below is a summary of key contribution updates for 2025.
+Below is a summary of key contribution limits for 2025 and 2026 tax years.

 401(k) plans